Cubeir/Vanilla-RTX-Tuner/README.md

 4. Build — the app should auto-install.

+## Want to help?

+The scope of this project as it stands is quite small, though contributions are still welcome.
+You can find TODO lists in the code files.

 ## Need help?

-Join the Vanilla RTX community on Discord: [https://discord.gg/A4wv4wwYud](https://discord.gg/A4wv4wwYud)
+Join the Vanilla RTX community on Discord & ask away! [https://discord.gg/A4wv4wwYud](https://discord.gg/A4wv4wwYud)